 AUTHORITY, PURPOSE, AND LEADERSHIP OF THE COMMITTEE

 Graduate students at California State University, Fresno, in pursuit of their educational objectives, are required to conform to academic requirements and policies which have been established by the State Legislature, the Board of Trustees of the California State University system, and the Division of Graduate Studies at California State University, Fresno.
 In administering these academic requirements and policies, the university endeavors to exercise wisdom and judgment so that the educational needs of the individual student may be served well.
-Thus, a student is permitted to petition for exceptions to established policies and regulations when he or she has met or proposes to meet a Division of Graduate Studies requirement or regulation by an alternative means that is educationally justifiable.
+Thus, a student is permitted to petition for exceptions to established policies and regulations when they have met or propose to meet a Division of Graduate Studies requirement or regulation by an alternative means that is educationally justifiable.
 (Note regulations which cannot be waived; see this document, Section II.)

 The authority to act on requests for deviations from academic requirements rests ultimately with the president of the university.
 The president, however, has delegated this responsibility to the Provost and Vice President for Academic Affairs (Provost), who in turn, has delegated it to the Dean of the Division of Graduate Studies.
 An administrative committee, the Graduate Student Petitions Committee, will serve as the appeals body for decisions made or deferred by the dean of Graduate Studies.
 The committee has five members: three faculty appointed by the Provost upon recommendation of the University Graduate Committee, one representative from the university graduate office designated by the graduate dean, and one graduate student appointed by the University Graduate Committee.
 The faculty on the committee shall be members of a Graduate Faculty Group, including at least one who is currently serving as a department graduate program coordinator.
 The representative from the university graduate office shall possess expertise in admissions and evaluations.
 The faculty shall serve for two-year terms, with the terms staggered to ensure continuity.
 The graduate student shall serve a one-year term.